 Welcome to my site!
 My name is Chris Franck, and I am an associate professor in the Department of Statistics at Virginia Tech.
 I received my Ph.D. in Statistics from North Carolina State University in 2010 under the direction of Jason Osborne.
-My current major research focus is in the assessment of probability forecasts arising from both machine learning algorithms and human punditry.
+My current research areas are the assessment of probability forecasts arising from machine learning algorithms, natural language processing applications, and human punditry, as well as statistical modeling and data analytics for behavior science including behavioral economics, addiction, and the study of neurodivergence.
 I am also interested in Bayesian model selection and averaging, objective Bayes, and spatial statistics.
 Much of my work has a specific emphasis in health applications.

 From 2010-2016, I was the assistant director of LISA, the Laboratory for Interdisciplinary Statistical Analysis (Previously at Virginia Tech, now at University of Colorado Boulder).
 In this role I worked on a large variety of research projects spanning medical, psychological, bioinformatic, biomechanical, and other areas.
 In 2016, I converted to an assistant professor in the Department of Statistics at Virginia Tech and was promoted to associate professor in 2022.